 2. Ensure you’re staffed up and ready to go.
 Customers will remember how – and when – they receive their package from you, so make sure that you’re giving them an excellent experience.

 3. It’s not enough just to tell customers about the event once – you need to be talking about it constantly over the campaign period.

-For more information on the Afterpay Day Sale, head here.
+For more information on Afterpay Day, head here.